kornysietsma/polyglot-code-explorer/README.md

 This was created using Create-React-App and hasn't been "ejected" yet so you can upgrade react versions and the like.
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+## Testing

+To run tests, `yarn test`

+I have hardly any tests - mostly as this started as all UI code with little logic, and frankly the effort for UI testing on a rapidly changing pet project just didn't seem worth the benefits.

+I'm finally adding some tests now, but mostly around pure JavaScript logic which is easy to test - and initially, just where I'm doing something new, and complex, and especially where I find bugs.

+I'm a huge fan of proper testing for code that anyone depends on day-to-day - if someone wants to fund me to quit my job and write a comprehensive test suite, I'd be very happy!

 ## A note on typescript and eslint checks

 I found, after some digging, that Typescript by default doesn't check or warn you